-National Treasury and SARS received in total written comments from 84 organisations and 258 individuals (list of commentators attached as Annexure A).
+National Treasury and SARS received in total written comments from 83 organisations and 258 individuals (list of commentators attached as Annexure A).

 The National Treasury and SARS briefed the Standing Committee on Finance (SCoF) on the 2023 Draft Rates and Monetary Amounts and Amendment of Revenue Laws Bill (Rates Bill), 2023 Draft TLAB and 2023 TALAB on 29 August 2023.
 Workshops with stakeholders to discuss their written comments on the 2023 Draft TLAB and 2023 Draft TALAB were held on 6 and 8 September 2023 respectively.
-Subsequently, oral presentations by taxpayers and tax advisors on the 2023 Draft Revenue Laws Amendment Bill and 2023 Draft Revenue Administration and Pension Laws Amendment Bill were made at hearings held by the SCoF on 19 September 2023.
-While the 2023 Draft TLAB and 2023 Draft TALAB were made at hearings held by the SCoF on 20 September 2023.
+Subsequently, oral presentations by taxpayers and tax advisors on the 2023 Draft TLAB and 2023 Draft TALAB were made at hearings held by the SCoF on 20 September 2023.

-Today, on 25 October 2023, National Treasury and SARS present to the SCoF the Draft Response Document on the 2023 Draft Revenue Laws Amendment Bill,

-2023 Draft Revenue Administration and Pension Laws Amendment Bill, 2023 Draft Rates Bill, 2023 Draft TLAB and 2023 Draft TALAB (2023 Draft Tax Bills).
-The 2023 Draft Response Document contains a summary of draft responses from National Treasury and SARS officials to the public comments received and proposed steps to be taken in addressing the key issues raised during the consultation process.
+On 25 October 2023, National Treasury and SARS presented to the SCoF the Draft Response Document on the 2023 Draft Rates Bill, 2023 Draft TLAB and 2023 Draft TALAB (2023 Draft Tax Bills).
+The 2023 Draft Response Document contained a summary of draft responses from National Treasury and SARS officials to the public comments received and proposed steps to be taken in addressing the key issues raised during the consultation process.